 We can go even deeper on the visitor level.
 If the campaign is not doing well, you should not exit right away.
 Go into that campaign and look at your ad groups, and look at your keywords, and see if there’s any keywords that are dragging you down if you can turn things around.
 In this case, we see a keyword that’s converting at 3.16% at the bottom and midway in this report, another keyword converting at 3.42%.
 All the others are 10% plus.
 This is an opportunity to either bid higher on the high conversion rate keywords or eliminate the low converting keywords.

 How can you make all this happen?
 Right?
 You need to connect things in order to track and attribute.
 CallRail has some key solutions that you can look into.
 They’re very well documented.

 - Dynamic Number Insertion for your landing pages

-- Google Ads integration for keyword level attribution
+- Google Ads integration for visitor level attribution

 - Facebook Ads integration for ad level attribution

 You need to set up DNI for all your landing pages.
 That means that when any user lands on a page, your phone number up top or at the bottom or anywhere in the page will be dynamically swapped to a tracking number.